aws/aws-cdk/packages/aws-cdk-lib/aws-ecs/README.md

 )
 ```

-The grantTaskProtection method simplifies the process of granting ECS Task Protection API permissions to a specified IAM entity.
-This is particularly useful for scenarios where you need to allow an IAM role or user to manage task protection settings in an ECS cluster.
-By using this method, you can efficiently assign the ecs:UpdateTaskProtection permission to the desired entity, ensuring it has the necessary rights to interact with task protection features.
+To manage task protection settings in an ECS cluster, you can use the `grantTaskProtection` method.
+This method grants the `ecs:UpdateTaskProtection` permission to a specified IAM entity.

 ```ts
 // Assume 'cluster' is an instance of ecs.Cluster